JackGerry1/jack_climbing_shop/README.md

 The repository includes the following files:

+1. `welcome.php`: This file is responsible for displaying a welcome message to logged-in users.
+It includes search forms to search for products based on user input.
+The file connects to the database, retrieves user information, and performs search queries.
+It also handles logout functionality.

+2. `purchase.php`: This file handles the purchase of products by logged-in users.
+It interacts with the database to update product stock and record the purchase details.
+It sanitizes user input to prevent SQL injection.

+3. `script.js`: This JavaScript file enhances the functionality of the search form in `welcome.php`.
+It sets up and updates a price range slider, allowing users to select a price range for product searches.
+It also updates the hidden input values based on the slider's position.

-1. `register.php`: This file handles user registration.
+4. `register.php`: This file handles user registration.
 It validates user inputs, generates a salted hash of the password, and inserts the user's data into the database.

-2. `login.php`: This file handles user login.
+5. `login.php`: This file handles user login.
 It verifies the user's entered password against the stored salted hash in the database and sets session variables for authenticated users.

-3. `logout.php`: This file handles user logout.
+6. `logout.php`: This file handles user logout.
 It destroys the session and redirects the user to the login page.

-4. `templates/config.php`: This file contains the configuration settings for connecting to the MySQL database.
-Modify this file with your own database credentials.
+7. `templates/config.php`: This file contains the configuration settings for connecting to the MySQL database.
+It should be modified with the appropriate database credentials before use.

-5. `templates/header.php` and `templates/footer.php`: These files are included in `register.php` and `login.php` to provide a common header and footer for the pages.
+8. `templates/header.php` and `templates/footer.php`: These files are included in `register.php` and `login.php` to provide a common header and footer for the pages, ensuring consistent styling and structure.

+Please refer to the individual file descriptions for more details on their functionality and usage.

 ## References